 Registering as a sole trader

-Setting up as a sole trader remains the most popular way to start up a business.
+Setting up as a sole trader remains the most popular way to start trading.
 Find out what's involved and how to register as a sole trader

 If you want to go it alone starting a small business (becoming a ‘sole trader’), you’re in good company.
 A massive 75% of all British businesses have no employees according to Department for Business Innovation and Skills (BIS) figures.
 So you could say that sole traders pretty much drive the UK economy.

 The popularity of this type of business reflects the ease with which you can start sole trading.
 Sole trader registration is straightforward, record keeping is simple and you get to keep all the profits after tax: if you’re ready to start the process of registering self employed as a sole trader, take a look at our step-by-step guide (with screenshots) of how to register self-employed with HMRC.

 What is a sole trader?

 However, the law makes no distinction between the business and the individual/sole trader.
 This unlimited liability means that any business debt can be met from the owner’s personal wealth if the business fails.
 And the business usually ceases on the owner’s retirement or death.

 A sole trading business is usually small in size, with a low turnover, and few, if any, employees.
 But there are an estimated 4.8 million active private sector businesses in the UK and 3.6 million of these are class zero businesses – that is, businesses without employees.